 You tax people into oblivion.

-And then you get rid of the lifeblood of the economy, and you promise you're going to spend trillions of dollars on this new Green Deal.
+And then you get rid of the lifeblood of the economy and you promise you're going to spend trillions of dollars on this new green deal.

-We did that too with Solindra.
+We did that too with Solyndra.

 Now they're going to quadruple down on dumb.